 …to The Lilith Institute™, a Center for Feminist Spirituality focused on learning, ritual and creating community.
-We transmit, share and welcome many types of knowledge including oral, written, embodied, iconographic/visual, symbolic, spiritual, emotional.
-Our passion and our work: to help women find voice, as we connect with each other and to the power within.
+We transmit, share and welcome knowledge in all its forms — oral, written, embodied, iconographic/visual, symbolic, spiritual, emotional.
+Our passion and our work: to help women find voice, as we continue creating new knowledge and new paradigms.
+Our practice: connecting with each other, with the Sacred Feminine and to the power within.

 The Lilith Institute app is now available through the Apple App and Google Play Stores!

 “D’vorah is an amazing teacher and wisdom holder.
-I encourage you to learn with her.” – Rabbi Nadya Gross, Executive Director & CEO of Yerusha, building a legacy for future generations
+I encourage you to learn with her.” – Rabbi Nadya Gross, Co-Founder, Yerusha, building a legacy for future generations

 Enjoy Monica Rodgers’ The Revelation Project Podcast featuring Lilith’s Fire: Honoring the Sacred Feminine with D’vorah J. Grenn, Ph.D., Kohenet